 ○ In limited circumstances, Ultrafast Capable Connectivity with a normally available download speed of at least 50Mbps and 20Mbps upload.

-As a City Champion of Cityfibre, Gigabit Networks is currently doing just that, bringing full fibre networks to Cambridge, Leicester and Nottingham.
-You can take advantage of the reliability, strength and speed of Gigabit broadband now, by contacting us, and choosing one of our three full fibre plans.
+As a City Champion of Cityfibre, Gigabit Networks is currently doing just that, bringing pure fibre networks to Cambridge, Leicester and Nottingham.
+You can take advantage of the reliability, strength and speed of Gigabit broadband now, by contacting us, and choosing one of our three pure fibre plans.

 Elsewhere, however, private investment achieves a reach of around 70%, and with a timescale many perceive as too short, success of the development plan might be down to how far and fast operators can work in coming years.